-- substituted shall be reduced to the actual level of the Incremental Obligated Exit Capacity to be released.
+- A final adjustment shall be made to the quantities substituted to correct for rounding up the quantity at the recipient NTS Exit Point in paragraph 55.
+The quantity substituted shall be reduced to the actual level of the Incremental Obligated Exit Capacity to be released.
 The quantity substituted from the last (and if necessary earlier) donor NTS Exit Point shall be reduced using the exchange rate determined through the substitution analysis. - 69.
 The process detailed above can result in the requirement for residual investment.
 This residual investment will be necessary in respect of the release of Incremental Obligated Exit Capacity at one or more NTS Exit Points and is classified as Funded Incremental Obligated Exit Capacity. - 70.
 National Grid will expect to be funded in respect of the release of Funded Incremental Obligated Exit Capacity and this will normally be achieved through the application of revenue drivers. - 71.
 Where partial substitution is proposed a Revenue Driver will be calculated in accordance with the Generic Revenue Driver Methodology Statement. - 72.
-For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Grid reserves the right (in accordance with Part A paragraphs 83 and 91 of the ExCR version 10.1) to reject that application except where a PARCA has been agreed.
+For the avoidance of doubt, where residual investment relates to the whole or part of the quantity of Incremental Obligated Exit Capacity required at an NTS Exit Point National Grid reserves the right (in accordance with Part A paragraphs 86 and 94 of the ExCR version 11.0) to reject that application except where a PARCA has been agreed.